-Books will expand a person’s mind to see all that is and all that could be.
-Because of this alone, reading populates the world with more polymaths, eclectic individuals cross-fertilized with vast amounts of accumulated knowledge spanning numerous disciplines.
-Da Vinci, Montaigne, Goethe, Franklin, Asimov, Chomsky, and Jobs to name a select few.
+Books expand a person’s awareness to see all that is and all that could be.
+Because of this alone, reading populates the world with more polymaths, eclectic individuals cross-fertilized with vast amounts of accumulated knowledge spanning numerous disciplines and cultures.
+Da Vinci, Montaigne, Goethe, Franklin, Asimov, Chomsky, and Jobs to name a few.
 The advantage with polymathic endeavor is unparalleled innovation through problem solving skills stemming from the sagacious awareness of seeing the unseen interconnectedness.

 How To Read Every Book You’ve Ever Wanted

-Out of pure curiosity, an evolutionary biologist by the name of Dr. Michael Rose experimented with selective breeding of the Drosophila Melanogaster fruit flies in the 1970s to study the affects of aging.
+As part of his doctoral program at the University of Sussex in England, Dr. Michael Rose experimented with selective breeding of the Drosophila Melanogaster fruit flies in the 1970s to study the affects of aging.
 By discarding eggs and only allowing females to breed once they reached a target age, the flies who could still breed in their maturity passed their genes on to the next generation.
-This intentional delay to reproduce coaxed these bothersome little insects into living twice as long as their ordinary brethren.
+This intentional delay to reproduce coaxed these bothersome little insects into living much older than their ordinary brethren.
 And it didn’t matter how hard the scientist pushed, each generation of flies would just keep living longer and longer.
-His subjects eventually became known as the Methuselah Flies and were shown to have greater resistance to infectious diseases as well.
+His subjects eventually became known as the Methuselah Flies and were also shown to have greater resistance to infectious diseases as well.